mikemag/MonkeyCAM/docs/Configuration_Guide.md

 }
 ```

-The `type` may currently be only `”Basic Arc”`, though other options
+The `type` may currently be only `"Basic Arc"`, though other options
 will be available in the future.
 This specifies a very simple arc for
 the effective edge, and has been sufficient for every board I’ve built
 to-date.